Amin Younes: Napoli

 In July 2018 Younes moved to Serie A side Napoli on a free transfer.
 When Younes moved to Napoli, he requested number 34 shirt in tribute to former Ajax teammate Abdelhak Nouri, who collapsed and suffered brain damage, ending his career.
 His league debut came on 8 December 2018, against Frosinone in a 4–0 win.
 Younes' first goal for Napoli, and in the Serie A, came on 17 March 2019, in a 4–2 home victory over Udinese.

 Eintracht Frankfurt (loan)

 On 3 October 2020, Eintracht Frankfurt announced the signing of Younes on a two-year loan from Napoli with an option to buy.
 On 18 January 2022, the loan was terminated early by consent from Younes, Eintracht and Napoli.

 Al-Ettifaq

 On 23 January 2022, Younes signed a contract with Al-Ettifaq in Saudi Arabia until 2024.

 Utrecht (loan)

 On 31 August 2022, Younes joined Utrecht in the Netherlands on loan for the 2022–23 season.

 Release by Al-Ettifaq

 On 27 July 2023 Younes announced on Instagram that his contract at Al-Ettifaq had been terminated by mutual consent.

 Schalke 04

 After almost a year without a club, Younes signed a two-year contract with 2.
 Bundesliga club Schalke 04 on 5 June 2024.
+On 18 February 2026, he and Schalke agreed to terminate his contract.